FlameFractal/farmer-admin/README.md

 - Clone the repository: `git clone https://github.com/flamefractal/farmer-admin.git`.
 - Install dependencies by running `yarn install` in both the client and server directories.
+- Create a MongoDB cluster on Atlas (or local) and add a user with read/write access.
+- Create a Google Cloud project and enable the Translate API.
+Create an API key.
 - Create a `.env` file in the `server` directory with the following variables:
   - `API_PORT=5656`
   - `JWT_SECRET`